nodinosaur/JavaSealedUnions/README.md

 #### DDD
 The last approach is the recommended to make the most use of the principles described across this document, using types rather than inheritance or fields.

-A testable version of this example can be found in [TennisGame.java](sealedunions/src/test/java/com/pacoworks/sealedunions/TennisGame.java)
+A testable version of this kata can be found in [TennisGame.java](sealedunions/src/test/java/com/pacoworks/sealedunions/TennisGame.java)
 ```
 public interface Score {
         static Score points(Points points) {